 If you received an instalment reminder and you were required to pay instalments but did not comply, you may have interest and penalty charges.

 You will be charged interest if all of the following conditions apply:

-- we send you an instalment reminder in 2013 that shows an amount to pay;
+- we send you an instalment reminder in 2017 that shows an amount to pay

-- you are required to make instalment payments in 2013 (see Who has to pay tax by instalments); and
+- you must pay by instalment in 2017 (see Do you have to pay tax by instalments?)

-- you did not make instalment payments, or you made payments that were late or less than the required amount.
+- you did not make instalment payments, or you made payments that were late or you paid less than what you had to pay

 To calculate the penalty, we determine which of the following amounts is higher:

-- one-quarter of the instalment interest that you would have had to pay if you had not made instalment payments for 2013.
+- 25% of the instalment interest that you would have had to pay if you had not made instalment payments for 2017

 - Date modified: